thetrueshags/axion/README.md

 ### 3.2 Running a Node (CLI)

-Axion v0.1 features a CLI for node management.
+Axion v1.1 features a robust CLI for node management.

 **1. Initialize a new Node (Mint Identity):**
+This generates your quantum-safe keys and solves a Proof-of-Work puzzle to prevent spam identities.

 ```bash
 ./target/release/axion init